MayurHulke/mayur-blog/content/books/godel-escher-bach.md

 - What it means to "understand" something
 - Whether consciousness is substrate-independent
-- How deep recursion underlies *everything* — code, music, thought, art
+- How deep recursion underlies *everything*, code, music, thought, art

 It's also the book that made me appreciate the *beauty* in math.
-Not utility — beauty.
+Not utility, beauty.
 Symmetry, recursion, layering.

 ---

 ## Caveats

 - **Not an easy read**.
 Took me multiple starts before it stuck.
 - Very meta.
-If you're not into digressions, puns, or formal logic — prepare for whiplash.
+If you're not into digressions, puns, or formal logic, prepare for whiplash.
 - Requires patience, re-reading, and active thinking.

 But damn, is it worth it.